aerique/sfosbid/README.md

 ## `deploy-rpm-to-phone.sh`

+You can use this script to avoid most of the manual steps described in "Testing".
+Run the script without any arguments to see its usage.

-It's best to have another terminal open with an open SSH connection to the phone and the have do a plain `devel-su` in the directory where the RPM is copied to.
+It's best to have another terminal open with an open SSH connection to the phone and then do a plain `devel-su` in the directory where the RPM is copied to.
 Have a `pkcon -y install-local RPM` command ready so you can just get it from your commandline history and press Enter.

+The holy gradle would be to have the `pkcon install-local` step automated as well.

 ### SSH Public Key Authentication